moj-analytical-services/user-guidance/source/documentation/github/index.md

 ### Join GitHub

 If you do not have a GitHub account, you will be prompted to create one when you join the moj-analytical-services or ministryofjustice GitHub Organisations via SSO.
 [Click here](https://github.com/orgs/ministryofjustice/sso) to join the ministryofjustice Organisation.
 [Click here](https://github.com/orgs/moj-analytical-services/sso) to join the moj-analytical-services Organisation.
-If you experience any issues with the SSO process please contact [#ask-operations-engineering](https://mojdt.slack.com/archives/C01BUKJSZD4)
+If you experience any issues with the SSO process, [contact the Developer Experience team on Slack](https://moj.enterprise.slack.com/archives/C0AJBK3P5A8).

 ### Get started